 While a snail shell doesn’t offer very much protection in the grand scheme of things, it may be one of the many reasons why snails have a longer lifespan than slugs do.
 Slugs have no protection, don’t move particularly quickly, and are a favorite food of many wild animals.

 However, slugs are also hermaphrodites and breed in a very similar way to snails.
-They maximize the amount of eggs that they can lay at a time, and they are able to find protection in dirt, plants, and other outdoor environments, just like snails do.
+They maximize the number of eggs that they can lay at a time, and they are able to find protection in dirt, plants, and other outdoor environments, just like snails do.